-September 26th 2020 would have been the day that the Vacherin Mont d’Or festival took place, but unfortunately this year the event is cancelled.
-It’s a very special day for the Swiss village of Les Charbonnières in Canton Vaud.
-In the foothills of the Jura Mountains, Vacherin Mont D’Or AOC officially releases back on to the international market.
-Les Charbonnières hosts a traditional annual Vacherin Mont d’Or fair called Désalpe.
+In other years the Swiss village of Les Charbonnières in Canton Vaud plays host to over 6000 visitors as they celebrate Vacherin Mont D’Or AOC being officially released back on to the international market.
 The event normally includes a farmers’ market, descent of the herds, Alphorns, bell-ringers and country music.
 It concludes with the finale: the presentation of the ‘Vacherin Mont d’Or 2021’.
 Of course, the real purpose of the fair is to offer a chance to taste the first vacherin of the season.

 Legend has it that in 1871, a soldier from Bourbaki’s army brought the famous recipe with him to the Charbonnieres.
 However archival documents mention Vacherin deliveries from 1845.